takluyver/deskent/README.md

 Linux desktops use desktop entry files to find and launch graphical applications.
 The launcher or menu is populated with names and icons from these files.

-`deskent` is a command line tool to find and inspect these files.
+`deskent` is a command line tool to find and inspect desktop entry files.

-Installation:
+## Installation

 ```
 cargo install deskent
 ```

-Usage:
+`cargo` is Rust's package manager - see https://www.rust-lang.org/

+## Usage

 ```shell
 # List all desktop entry files